judacas/AutoDJ/MonolithDev/gettingSongs/README.md

 - `models.py` - Pydantic models for Spotify data structures (Track, Artist, Album, Playlist)
 - `get_playlist_songs.py` - Script to fetch and display playlist songs using Pydantic models
+- `download_all_songs.py` - Script to download all songs from a playlist using YouTube via yt-dlp
 - `config.py` - Configuration for Spotify API credentials

 ## get_playlist_songs.py